dankahle/comp-dkModal/README.md

 ### width
 Default width is a breakpiont dependent percentage with percentages decreasing with screen size.
 Setting width (px/%) in options will force to a fixed width.

-### dkModalTrigger
+### dkModalTrigger directive
 Adding this directive to an element will cause it to trigger the specified modal.
 All options are available as data options with camelCase replaced with dashes: okEventName >> data-ok-event-name.
 dk-modal-trigger="selector/templateUrl", If ends in .html assumed a templateUrl, otherwise assumed a selector.
-Or data-selector="xxx" data-template-url="xxx". .
+Or data-selector="xxx" data-template-url="xxx".
 ** data-target="this" is a special case that makes the trigger element the target as well.